A Weekly Home-Ed Folder

 • Balance online/offline school

-Because it’s 2023 and because so many amazing resources are online-based, it can be tricky to keep the balance between online/offline learning.
-Weekly folders are a great way to ensure that at least a big chunk of the school week is spent working on paper – practicing handwriting (still important!), revisiting online learning out of context of the computer (allowing you to check they are truly understanding what the computer tells you they are because it’s not always the case…) and to an extent, mimics a school environment which can be useful to passively remind home learners that homeschool is still as real as school**.
+Because it’s 2025 (!) and because so many amazing resources are online-based, it can be tricky to keep the balance between online/offline learning.
+Weekly folders are a great way to ensure that at least a big chunk of the school week is spent working on paper – practising handwriting (still important!), revisiting online learning out of context of the computer (allowing you to check they are truly understanding what the computer tells you they are, because it’s not always the case…) and studying from books rather than a screen.

 • It helps with supporting multiple students’ needs.